Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 Huang:
 - Too much info crammed into one part
-- Needs clearer step-by-step instructions so that the result can be reproduced
+- Needs clearer step-by-step instructions so that the result can be reproduced, also better for learning because abstract --> concrete
-- Recommended virtual machine doesn't NVIDIA GPUs
+- Recommended virtual machine doesn't have NVIDIA GPUs so having intructions to that was mildly confusing
 - Info should be divided between "Must know" and "Nice to know"
 - Not clear why some steps are needed and why some can be omitted
 - More illustrations
+- Deployment parts could almost have their own tutorial parts just for the sheer amount of pre-requisites needed

 Jukka:
 -